-Working women who are participants in the compulsory social insurance system are entitled to receive social benefits (that is, for whom the employer pays social contributions).
+Working women participating in the compulsory social insurance system are entitled to social benefits (that is, for whom the employer pays social contributions).

-Calculating a lump sum payment for parental leave – This social benefit is calculated only for working women and the amount is determined by social deductions for the last 12 months before the date of the onset of social risk, regardless of the actual worked period.
-The amount of payment can be found by multiplying the average monthly income for the last 12 months from which social contributions have been paid by the corresponding number of days of incapacity for work, and subtract 10% for pension contributions.
+Calculating a lump sum payment for parental leave – This social benefit is only for working women.
+The amount is determined by social deductions for the last 12 months before the onset of social risk, regardless of the worked period.
+The payment amount can be found by multiplying the average monthly income for the last 12 months from which social contributions have been paid by the corresponding number of days of incapacity for work and subtracting 10% for pension contributions.

-In order to calculate the amount of payments, you need to divide the total income for the last 2 years (as evidenced by social contributions) by 24 months, then multiply by 0.4 and subtract 10% of the pension contributions.
+To calculate the payment amount, divide the total income for the last 2 years (as evidenced by social contributions) by 24 months, then multiply by 0.4 and subtract 10% of the pension contributions.

-This is a monthly insurance payment, due to the employee as compensation of damage, related with loss of earnings (income) by the employee in connection with the degree of loss of occupational capacity from 30% to 100% inclusively shall be carried out by insurer.
+This is a monthly insurance payment due to the employee as compensation for damage related to loss of earnings (income) by the employee in connection with the degree of loss of occupational capacity from 30% to 100% inclusively shall be carried out by the insurer.

-Compulsory pension contributions shall be held and transferred from the insurance payments, made by the insurer as compensation of damage, related with loss of earnings (income), to the unified retirement savings fund.
+Compulsory pension contributions shall be held and transferred from the insurance payments made by the insurer as compensation for damage related to loss of earnings (income) to the unified retirement savings fund.

-The total amount of insurance payments on compensation of additional expenses, caused by injure to health shall not exceed the following amounts (in the monthly calculation indices, established on the relevant financial year by the Law on republican budget):
+The total amount of insurance payments for the compensation of additional expenses caused by injury to health shall not exceed the following amounts (in the monthly calculation indices, established on the relevant financial year by the law on the republican budget):

 1) Upon establishment of the degree of loss of occupational capacity from 30%-59% inclusively – 500